 3. On the device page, look at the ‘Backup & Restore’ section, and check if the ‘Encrypt Device’ option is selected

 4. If the encrypt option is selected, you can unlock it by entering your password

-Later versions of macOS no longer use iTunes, but you can check if your device is encrypted using the following method:
+Although later versions of macOS no longer use iTunes, you can still check if your device is encrypted using the following method: